- what are the initial steps we need to perform, before integrating the Hosted UI authentication flow into our React application

 First of all, we’ll add two new libraries that will make it a bit easier to work with the current user within our React application code.
 Once that’s in place, we will perform the following:

-• create the Authenticator React component, which will be responsible for performing the initial authentication process (every time a user starts using our React application)
+React component, which will be responsible for performing the initial authentication process (every time a user starts using our React application) - modify our

 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.